Lifespan (video game)

-Lifespan is a video game written by John O'Neill for the Atari 8-bit family which was published on cartridge by Roklan in 1983.
-It was released on disk in 1985 by Antic Software.
+Lifespan is a video game written by John O'Neill for Atari 8-bit computers.
+It was published on cartridge by Roklan in 1983, then released on disk in 1985 by Antic Software.

 Gameplay

 Lifespan is a slow-paced and surrealistic pastiche of five episodes.

 Reception

-George Kopp for Electronic Fun with Computers & Games said "As it stands, Lifespans gameplay doesn't quite live up to expectations (or Expectations).
+George Kopp for Electronic Fun with Computers & Games said "As it stands, Lifespan's gameplay doesn't quite live up to expectations (or Expectations).
 I think it will have a lot of fans, though, and if you're looking to buy your shrink a birthday present, consider it."